-I’ve been doing this whole blogging thing for about 7 months now, so I didn’t really feel I was in a position to talk about this subject.
-However I’ve been asked a few times now to write a post on this so I feel it’s only right to respond.
+I’ve been doing this whole blogging thing for about 7 months now.
+So I didn’t really feel I was in a position to talk about this subject.
+However I’ve been asked a few times now to write a post about working with brands so I feel it’s only right to respond.

 Brands and bloggers – a love hate relationship.
 I think people have this pretty picture painted in their minds that blogging = brand deals.
 But alas, it is not that simple.
 But it doesn’t have to be this distant desire, working with brands brings amazing opportunities and, can actually be really fun and simple!
 So today I thought I’d share some tips from a somewhat still newbie blogger.
 Whether you may be new to blogging or trying to push that blogging game a little further, you can work with brands too.